 With cadence sensors, the motor is either on or off.
 Most of the time, the motor is at 100% power.
 This uses much more energy.
-Your battery drains much more quickly.
+Your battery power drains much more quickly.
 Some bikes with cadence sensors do reduce the power of the motor when you reach a specific cadence.
 This improves efficiency.

 Of course, the sensor type isn’t the only thing that affects your ebike’s range.
 The battery capacity plays a major role.
 An ebike with a 500 Wh battery will offer much more range than an ebike with a 300 Wh battery.
 Motor placement is also important.
 Mid-drive ebikes offer better range than hub motor models.
 This is because mid-drives use the mechanical advantage of the bike’s gears to keep the motor running at the optimal RPM.
 The motor size also plays a role.
 Larger motors use more power.
 The weight of the bike and rider is also important.
-A 100 lb person will get much more range than a 200 lb person on the same bike because it takes more energy to move more weight.
-Some hub motor ebikes also include regenerative braking.
-This feature can improve your range by a few miles per charge.

 Winner: Torque sensors increase range by 5-10 miles per charge, assuming all else is equal.

-A quality torque sensor system makes it feel like you’re riding a regular bike with bionic legs.
+A quality torque sensor system makes it feel like you’re riding a traditional bike with bionic legs.
 When you pedal harder, the motor instantly provides more power and the bike accelerates.
 When you pedal softer, the motor instantly reduces power and you slow down.
 If you stop pedaling, the power instantly cuts.
 It’s seamless.

 Most cadence sensors just measure whether or not you’re pedaling.
 They simply turn on when you start pedaling and turn off when you stop pedaling.
 Ebikes with this kind of pedal assist system feel much less responsive because the motor is either on or off.
 The pedal assist doesn’t respond to changes in your pedaling speed.